sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 # GraphQL integration tests

-This directory contains GraphQL-based integration tests in the form of standard Go tests.
+This directory contains API-based integration tests in the form of standard Go tests.
+It is called gqltest since most of our API is GraphQL.
+However, the test suite has been extended to test other endpoints such as streaming search.

 ## How to set up credentials